appacademy/SWEO-Part-Time-Resources/4-Module/3-week/4-day/README.md

 - Don't be afraid to use google to search for things from the official docs.
   - i.e. `sequelize migrations docs`

+- Remember to run this command if you need Sequelize CLI help:
+  - `npx sequelize --help`

 - Docs:
   - [migrations docs](https://sequelize.org/docs/v6/other-topics/migrations/)
   - [Query Interface](https://sequelize.org/docs/v6/other-topics/query-interface/)